eProsima/Fast-DDS-statistics-backend/docs/rst/installation/linux_installation.rst

 Gtest
 ^^^^^

-GTest is a unit testing library for C++.
+Gtest is a unit testing library for C++.
 By default, *eProsima Fast DDS Statistics Backend* does not compile tests.
 It is possible to activate them with the opportune `CMake configuration options <https://cmake.org/cmake/help/v3.6/manual/cmake.1.html#options>`_